 A detailed site specific slope stability and streambank erosion analysis was carried out based on the borehole investigation conducted for the site to assess the long-term stability and erosion risks of the subject valley slope.
 The study included a visual inspection of the site slope to assess existing slope conditions with respect to any obvious signs of instability and erosion concerns, as well as a detailed slope stability analysis by preparing slope models and using a computer software.
-This study extends the area assessed in the 2016 report and the additional area to the south of 2016 Study Area.
+This study includes the areas assessed in the 2016 report and an additional area to the south that was staked by Conservation Halton on August 18, 2021.